Food and Drug Administration, Department of Health and Human Services (HHS).

-The Food and Drug Administration (FDA) is announcing that General Mills, Inc., has filed a petition proposing that the food additive regulations be amended to provide for the safe use of ultraviolet radiation for the reduction of pathogens and other microorganisms in aqueous sugar solutions and potable water intended for use in food production.Start Further Info
+The Food and Drug Administration (FDA or we) is announcing that we have filed a petition, submitted by General Mills, Inc., proposing that the food additive regulations be amended to provide for the safe use of vitamin D3 as a nutrient supplement in yogurt at a level higher than is currently permitted.

 FOR FURTHER INFORMATION CONTACT: